Healthy Homes Assessment Kaiwharawhara

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into in force on July 1, 2021?
-Landlords must ensure their Kaiwharawhara rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rental properties are required to be fully in compliance by July 1st 2024.
+Did you know that the Healthy Homes Standards came into in force on July 1, 2021?
+Landlords must ensure their Kaiwharawhara rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rental properties are required to be completely in compliance by July 1st 2024.

 The areas covered in the Healthy Homes Standards are:

-We can assess your rental property and determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
-After the assessment, we’ll advise you or your property manager about any work that requirements to be done, and provide an evaluation report with all the necessary information to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We can evaluate your rental property and determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
+Following the assessment, we will advise you or your property manager of any tasks needed to be completed. needs to be completed and provide the report with all the necessary information for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements of the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and any landlord who is found to be not complying may be liable for up to $7,200 plus additional healthier homes connected fines.
+Failure to meet the obligations to comply with the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for up to $7200 plus any additional healthier homes associated fines.

-Our company is fully independent assessors of rental properties as well as fully qualified for each of Healthy Homes and Homefit.
+We’re fully independent assessors of rental properties and are fully certified for each of Healthy Homes and Homefit.

 Call Now (04) 280 6779